Home » Cryptocurrency Trading Guide

 • ATH & ATL

 “ATH” stands for All-Time High.
 When a particular asset reaches a new high price or record price that has not been reached before, then we can say that that asset has made a new ATH.
-Knowing the ATH of digital currencies can prove valuable as this would allow you to avoid buying too high or buying near it.
+Knowing the ATH of digital currencies can prove valuable as this would allow you to avoid buying the asset at a higher price or buying near the ATH.
 The opposite of this is “ATL” which means “All Time Low”.
 When an asset reaches the lowest price in its history then we say that asset is trading at its ATL.

 • Bear/Bearish